0xEthamin/pico-hsm-rs/docs/config-zone-layout.md

 4. Compare bit-by-bit.
 Bytes 0-15 will be the factory values; bytes 16-127 must match the generated blob exactly.
 5. Compute the CRC-16 of the read-back bytes 16-127.
 It must equal `0xC92D`.
-6. Only then, the operator may invoke
-   `LockConfigZone --expected-crc 0xC92D` to commit the configuration irreversibly.
+This is what `config-generator` would have produced from scratch; matching this value confirms the chip carries the intended configuration.
+6. Only then, the operator may invoke `lock-config-DANGEROUS`.
+The CLI reads the chip's configuration once more, recomputes the CRC over the full 128 bytes (factory area included), shows it in the double-confirmation prompt, and forwards it to the chip.
+The chip recomputes the CRC one last time and refuses if the configuration has drifted between the read and the lock.

 ## Provisioning workflow (post config-lock)

-Once the configuration zone is locked, the operator provisions the data zone as follows.
-None of these steps lock the data zone.
+Once the configuration zone is locked, the operator provisions the data zone by invoking `hsm-host provision-token`.
+None of the steps below lock the data zone.
 The data zone lock is a separate, optional, irreversible operation.

-1. Generate the I/O Protection master key: the firmware derives it from the chip serial number and the static firmware pepper.
-The serial is read via `Read(config, block 0)`.
-2. Write the I/O master key to slot 8 in cleartext (allowed by `SlotConfig[8].WriteConfig = Always`).
-3. Generate the initial PIN hash: `SHA-256("0000" || pin_salt)`.
+The orchestrator issues these opcodes in order:

-4. Write the PIN hash to slot 5 in cleartext (allowed by `SlotConfig[5].WriteConfig = Always_then_Encrypt`).
+1. `ProvisionInitialPin`.
+The firmware computes `SHA-256("0000" || pin_salt)` on the chip and writes the result into slot 5 (allowed by `SlotConfig[5].WriteConfig = Always_then_Encrypt`
-5. Generate the random PUK and its hash: `SHA-256(puk || puk_salt)`.
-6. Write the PUK hash to slot 6 in cleartext.
-7. Display the generated PUK to the operator via the host CLI.
-The PUK is not retained anywhere else.
+   while the data zone is still unlocked).
+2. `ProvisionInitialPuk`.
+The firmware draws 8 ASCII digits from the chip RNG, computes `SHA-256(puk || puk_salt)` on the chip, writes the hash into slot 6, and returns the cleartext PUK in the response.
+3. `ProvisionIoKey`.
+The firmware draws 32 random bytes from the chip RNG, writes them into slot 8 (allowed by `SlotConfig[8].WriteConfig = Always`), and returns the cleartext key in the response.
-8. Issue `GenKey(slot=0)` to materialize the primary identity key.
-Record the resulting public key.
+4. `GenKey(slot=0)` to materialise the primary identity key.
+The resulting public key is returned and recorded in the secrets file.

+The host CLI persists the PUK, the I/O master key, the chip serial, and the slot-0 public key to a JSON secrets file.
+These are the only copies of the PUK and the I/O master key: the firmware retains no recoverable form of either.

 The data zone lock is then optional.
 Locking it freezes the slot 8 master key and prevents any further cleartext writes anywhere on the chip.
-After data lock, PIN and PUK updates go through the encrypted-write path (SlotConfig WriteConfig = Always_then_Encrypt becomes Encrypted-only).
+After data lock, PIN and PUK updates go through the encrypted-write path (`SlotConfig WriteConfig = Always_then_Encrypt` becomes encrypted-only).

 It is recommended to defer the data zone lock until late in development to keep the option of reprovisioning.